Saint Joseph Hall

 “Forty Years On,” Saint John’s Magazine, Summer/Fall 2019, p.
 13.

-It ignited local interest and excitement as the building inched its way by use of hydraulic pulleys to its new foundation.
+IIt ignited local interest and excitement as the building inched its way by use of hydraulic pulleys to its new foundation.
 The basement under the newly relocated Joe Hall would continue to house a newly designed pottery barn for Richard Bresnahan.
+And the bricks from Joe Hall’s original root cellar were recycled to build the Pottery’s new kiln.
 A celebration on August 5th, 1992 was planned with bands and past residents sharing memories of the 70 year old dormitory.
 Joe Hall in its new location near the Power House along county Road 159 continues to house students as it has since 1941.

 Bibliography